 The hot topic of the day is the decision of United States Magistrate Judge Sheri Pym to order Apple to assist the FBI in accessing the data on an iPhone 5C owned by one of the San Bernardino terrorists.
-Whether on social media or news reports, much of the information surrounding this order is misunderstood.
+Whether on social media or news reports, commentators do not appear to understand what is really at issue in this case.

 On December 2, 2015, Syed Rizwan Farook and his wife, Tashfeen Malik, murdered 14 people in a shooting spree in San Bernardino, California.
 The criminal act was as shocking as it was disgusting.